ECTLO: Effective Continuous-time Odometry Using Range Image for LiDAR with Small FoV: METHODOLOGY

-Comparing to the spinning LiDAR, the scanning pattern of prism-based SSLs is very sparse in a small integration period, as illustrated in Fig.~\ref{fig:pattern}.
-Therefore, the conventional registration methods like ICP and its variants~\cite{zhang2014loam,lin2020loam,behley2018efficient} may not be effective for SSLs odometry.
-To this end, we adopt a probabilistic method, which is more robust to noise, outliers, and occlusions.
-Besides, a Gaussian filtering algorithm is employed to efficiently find the correspondences in 2D range image.
+In general, robocentric range image usually reflects the surface environment in LiDAR's FoV so that the noisy data may be injected into this 2D map due to occlusions after updating.
+Therefore, the conventional registration methods like ICP and its variants~\cite{zhang2014loam,lin2020loam,behley2018efficient} may not be effective for this map representation.
+Another common issue of LiDAR is motion distortion.
+Motivated by the probabilistic method FilterReg~\cite{gao2019filterreg}, we extend it into a continuous-time formulation, which is more robust to noise, outliers and occlusions.
+Moreover, a Gaussian filtering algorithm is employed to efficiently find the correspondences on 2D range image, where the analytic Jacobians are derived for Gauss-Newton optimization.